Lighthouses, Cottages & Wildlife Aboard ENCORE

-Please note we are sold out for all cruises.
+Please note we have added cruises.

 Cruise aboard Encore for three hours around Fishers Island Sound to see lighthouses, cottages, and (hopefully) harbor seals.
 Learn about the history, geology, and natural history of the area.